Dyson V12 Detect Slim Review

 Another strength of the Dyson V12 Detect is its edge-cleaning performance, which I must say is excellent.

-Check the before and after photos above.
+Check the before-and-after photos above.

 It got everything out of this area with superb efficiency, gobbling up most of it after a few passes.